 - Participate in weeknight and weekend duty on a rotating basis with other members of my staff.

 - Not be on university or residence hall probation when YOU start the position.
-If you are currently on probation for tenure and would like to apply for an RA position, please contact the Coordinator for Community Development at #472.5275.
+If you are currently on probation for tenure and would like to apply for an RA position, please contact the Assistant Director - Community Development at #472.5275.
 Anyone having pending conduct or an outstanding sanction to complete will not be hired.